dfinity/motoko/doc/md/reference/overview.md

 }
 ```

-(assumes there is a Candid file describing the interface of the import)
+This assumes there is a Candid file describing the interface of the import.

-## A Candid interface file
+### A Candid interface file

 `Broadcast`'s Candid file (produced by `moc --idl Broadcast.mo` compiler).